sbasu96/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/AutomatingOneAPI.rst

     export FI_PROVIDER=tcp

-Job execution can now be initiated.
+Job execution can now be initiated using the below command:

-.. note:: Ensure ``runme_intel64_dynamic`` is downloaded before running this command.
+.. note:: Ensure ``runme_intel64_dynamic`` is downloaded beforehand.

 ::